abhijeet42cy6/abhijeet42cy6/README.md

 👋 Hi, I’m ABHIJEET

-⚡ Fun fact: WE ARE BUILDING KHETAI AND CARBON6
+⚡ WE ARE BUILDING KHETAI AND CARBON6

 <!---
 abhijeet42cy6/abhijeet42cy6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.